abeoliver/permaximize/README.md

 # Permaximize
 ## Abraham Oliver, 2022

+### Description
+Play "Permaximize" online and with friends!
+Permaximize frontend- and game-logic have been connected to a general purpose backend server to enable live multiplayer.
+Game data is sent by websocket from AWS Lambda functions created by a CloudFormation stack.

-# Todo
+### Todo
  - Animations
- - Computer player
+ - CPU opponent
  - Player is active/deactive indicator
- - Socket info in memcache / socket table
+ - Socket table instead of raw connectionIds (possibly store in memcache)
- - Generalize game server
  - Improve error messages / actions

-# Deployment
+### Deployment
 ```bash
 # Deploy backend from backend/
 sam build && sam deploy
 # Deploy frontend from root
 npm run deploy
 ```

-# Socket Server API
+### Socket Server API
-`
-GameSend {id, board, turn}
-`

 Client Sent Events:
  - `{"action": "new"}` Sent from the client to the server to request a new game.
-The server acknowledges the request with a `GameSend`.
+The server acknowledges the request with an object containing the game-state.
 Always sent from the player 1 client.
 No parameters.
  - `{"action": "join", "id": <id>, "player": <p>}` Sent from the client to request a connection to a given game by its ID.
-The server acknowledges the request with a `GameSend`.
+The server acknowledges the request with a game-state object.
- - `{"action": "update","id": <id>,"selected": [0, 0], "second": [0, 1]}` Sent from the client to the server when the player has made a change to the game.
+ - `{"action": "update","id": <id>,"selected": [0, 0], "second": [0, 1]}` Sent from the client to the server when the player has made a change to the game. "selected" and "second" are permaximize-specific.
+The game engine can handle any game-specific parameters.
- - `{"action": "update","id": <id>}` Restart a multiplayer game and send a new state to both players
+ - `{"action": "reset"}` Restart a multiplayer game and send a new state to both players

 Server Sent Events:
 - `update` Sent from the server to the client when the state of the game has changed, likely because the other player made a move.
-Formatted as `GameSend`.
+Formatted as game-state object.

- # Database Schema
+ ### Database Schema
  ```$xslt
 Game {
     id: ObjectId